|

 a.
 SOLE for activities organized by an RCO and Authorized Student Government;

 b.
-UCLA Events Office for non-RCO and non-Authorized Student Government organized activities; and
+UCLA Events Office for non-RCO and non-Authorized Student Government organized activities;

 The fact that an individual may be paid to circulate petitions or distribute literature does not by itself make the circulation or distribution a commercial activity.